danielcondemarin/monorepo-conventional-commits/README.md

 Any of the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) types should work.

-Other commit sources such as template, merge, squash and commit are ignored.
+Other commit sources such as merge, squash and commit are ignored.

 ### Supported monorepos